ly-east/ulog/README.md

 # About ulog
-A wrapper of `spdlog` to address issue caused by static variable among DLLs/EXEs.
+A wrapper of `spdlog` to address issue caused by static variable among DLLs/EXEs/SOs/DYLIBs...

+This project exports a dynamic link library that can be shared by different objects of your project.

 Target spdlog version is `v1.14.1`.

+Target C++ version is `C++17` to use `filesystem` library.

 # Usage